survive-the-century/survive-the-century/book/text/chapter_carbon-capture.md

 <div class="js-var-carboncapture-0" markdown="1">

 Oh, whoops, we did not invest in a planetary clean-up project.
+{:.leader-sentence}

 It just didn’t seem necessary!

 Without the space mirrors keeping the planet cool, things heat up FAST.
 The world experiences the hottest year ever.
 Most major coastal cities are flooded.
 People die of heatstroke.
 Wild animals from warm parts of the world have to be ushered into temporary air-conditioned enclosures to keep them alive.